mygethub-99/proj3fullstack/README.md

 ## Name of Project: Dallas Texas Restaurant app.

-### Description: The Dallas Texas Restaurant Application provides a list of restaurants along with particulars such as location, type of cuisine, and menu items.
+### Description: The Dallas Texas Restaurant Application provides a list of restaurants along with particulars such as location, map, type of cuisine, and menu items.
 Site incorporates user registration, and oauth authentication along with the ability to post, edit and delete new restaurants, and menu items.
 Site allows the user to filter for particular cuisine types to narrow the list of restaurants to view.
 ***

 ### Required Files and software.